conan-io/conan-vs-extension/README.md

 The plugin will install the dependencies using the `conan install` command.
-To do that, ensure that your `conanfile.txt` is placed in the same directory as your project file, and then invoke the "Tools → Invoke AddConanDepends" menu command.
+To do that, ensure that your `conanfile.txt` is placed in the same directory as your project file or in any of its' parent directories, and then invoke the "Tools → Invoke AddConanDepends" menu command.

 !["Invoke AddConanDepends" menu item screenshot][screenshot-addconandepends]